sanic-org/sanic-guide/src/en/guide/advanced/streaming.md

 ---:1

-If you want to use the `Content-Length` header, you can disable chunked transfer encoding and add it manually.
+If you want to use the `Content-Length` header, you can disable chunked transfer encoding and add it manually simply by adding the `Content-Length` header.

 :--:1
 ```python
 from aiofiles import os as async_os